How to do a balance transfer with American Express

 Blue Cash Everyday Card from American Express: Best for cash back with no annual fee

-The Blue Cash Everyday® Card from American Express offers a slightly longer promotional APR period than the Blue Cash Preferred, along with no annual fee.
-You’ll get a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 18.24 percent to 29.24 percent.
+The Blue Cash Everyday® Card from American Express offers a slightly longer intro APR period than the Blue Cash Preferred, along with no annual fee.
+You’ll get a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 18.99 percent to 29.99 percent.
 Also like the Blue Cash Preferred, balance transfers must be made within the first 60 days and you’ll pay a balance transfer fee of 3 percent (minimum $5).

-The Amex EveryDay Preferred Credit Card*: Best for transferring a balance and earning Amex points
+The Amex EveryDay Preferred Credit Card: Best for earning Amex points

 With this card, you’ll earn Amex Membership Rewards points on all purchases, along with boosted rewards on select purchases.
-You’ll earn 3X points at U.S. supermarkets (on up to $6,000 per year, then 1X points), 2X points at U.S. gas stations and on rental cars booked through American Express Travel and 1X points on all other purchases.
+You’ll earn 3X points at U.S. supermarkets (on up to $6,000 per year, then 1X points), 2X points at U.S. gas stations and 1X points on all other purchases.
 This card also includes a $95 annual fee.

 Amex EveryDay Credit Card: Best for earning Amex points with no annual fee

-As for rewards, this card earns 2X points at U.S. supermarkets (on up to $6,000 per year, then 1X points), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases.
+As for rewards, this card earns 2X points at U.S. supermarkets (on up to $6,000 per year, then 1X points) and 1X points on all other purchases.

 American Express Cash Magnet Card: Best for flat cash back